PegasusWang/booknotes/docs/golang/go101/book.md

 - Channel Element Values are Transferred by Copy。If the passed value size too large, use a pointer element type instead.
 - A goroutine can be garbage collected when it has already exited.
 - Channel send and receive operatoins are simple statements.

+empty select-case code block `select{}` will make current goroutine stay in blocking state forever.

+# 22 Methods in Go

+Should a method be declared with pointer receiver or value receiver ?

+- Too many pointer copies my cause heavier workload for garbage collector
+- if value receiver type is Large , should use pointer receiver.
+- declaring methods of both value receivers ans pointer receivers for the same base type is more likely to cause data races if the declared methods are called concurrently in multiple goroutines.
+- values of the types in sync standard package should not be copied.

+If it is hard to make a decisoin , just choose the pointer receiver way.